 What Is a cURL Command and How to Use It

 The cURL command is a useful Linux tool for data transfer and connection troubleshooting.
-At the client side, cURL is powered by libcurl, a free URL transfer library.
+On the client side, cURL is powered by libcurl, a free URL transfer library.

 Let’s go deeper and figure out how to use it.

-cURL (Client URL) is a command-line tool, which allows to transfer data to or from a server without user interaction using supported libcurl library. cURL can also be used to troubleshoot connection issues.
+cURL (Client URL) is a command-line tool that allows data transfer to or from a server without user interaction using the supported libcurl library. cURL can also be used to troubleshoot connection issues.

 How to Check cURL Version

-Just like with any Linux command, before we begin working with cURL, we need to log into our VPS.
+Like with any other Linux command, before we begin working with cURL, let’s log in to VPS.
 If you need help, check out this tutorial about SSH.

 First, let’s check what version of cURL is available with the following command: